zvxzdx/runeforge-wiki-ru/runeforge.md

 # Become a Creator

-> WE CURRENTLY CAN'T ACCEPOT NEW CREATORS!
+> WE CURRENTLY CAN'T ACCEPT NEW CREATORS!
 > The hosting provider currently has issues, once we fixed them we will continue accepting new creators!
 {.is-danger}